The Organic Substrate

 It has many names across many traditions and many centuries of human inquiry.
 What Theeo calls it is the field.
 Flow.
 The organic substrate.

-Not organic in the agricultural or the lifestyle sense.
+Organic not in the agricultural or lifestyle sense.
 Organic as in the nature of all living systems.
-Arising from within – individuals, collectives, and systems – rather than imposed from without.
+Arising from within, individuals, collectives, and systems, rather than imposed from without.
 Self-regulating.
 Self-directing.
 Self-organising.
 Self-strategising.

-Oriented toward wholeness and possibility, not extraction and limitation.
+Oriented toward wholeness and possibility.
+Toward expansion rather than extraction.
 Relying on difference as a means toward the strategic.
-Seeing through eyes of interconnectivity, not of separateness.
-An operating intelligence of systems that conceive and perceive themselves as actually alive rather than reductively – or mechanistically – automated and to be controlled.
+Seeing through eyes of interconnectivity rather than separateness.
+An operating intelligence of systems that conceive and perceive themselves as actually alive rather than mechanistically automated and to be controlled.

 Humans, by their very nature, are not extractive.

-By nature, the actual substrate of human capacity, when the architecture around it stops working against it, people are oriented toward meaning.
+By nature, people are oriented toward meaning.
 Toward contribution.
 Toward the kind of connection that generates rather than depletes.
-Toward difference not as a management problem to solve, but as the creative force it actually is.
+Toward difference as the creative force it actually is.
 Toward the full spectrum of intelligence.
 The rational and the embodied.
 The analytical and the intuitive.
-The masculine and the feminine archetype principles working in dynamic relation within everyone as one system, whole in its completeness, rather than the constructed war – of consciousness, of catastrophication, and of chaos sowing – and a fundamental belief in the need to erase the other, within.
+The masculine and the feminine archetype principles working in dynamic relation within everyone as one system, whole in its completeness.
+Not the constructed war of consciousness, catastrophication, and chaos sowing.
+Not the fundamental belief in the need to erase the other within.

-What we're talking about here is not aspirational, a vision statement, a culture initiative, or even a future state to work toward.
+What we are talking about here is not aspirational, a vision statement, or a culture initiative.
 It is what exists and has always existed.
-The field – all its possibility and potential for expanding and elevating out of the substrate of fear and into the organic substrate.
+The field and all its possibility for expanding out of the substrate of fear and into the organic.

 Truth

 The field is not metaphor.
-It is the actual dimensionality of what human systems are capable of when built from truth – strategically, consciously, assertively.
+It is the actual dimensionality of what human systems are capable of when built from truth, strategically, consciously, and assertively.
 It is the substrate that holds possibility where extraction forecloses.
 That generates intelligence where control suppresses.
-That moves – not linearly, not according to a framework, not on a timeline that a project plan can contain from fear of divergence – but with a coherence and a directionality informed by continuous interrogation.
+That moves with a fluidity linearity cannot hold, a coherence no framework can prescribe, a directionality no project plan can schedule from fear of divergence.
+Informed always by continuous interrogation.

 A weaving.
 Rhythming.
 Dialoguing.
 Ritualising.
 Intuiting.
 Sensing.
 Flowing.